 - Continue to report on progress made with the existing Memorandum of Understanding (MOU) with the National Association of Community Health Centers (NACHC).

 - Continue to work with NACHC and other advocates to develop funding opportunities and business plans for health centers interested in adding on-site eye and vision care services.

 - Work with the Association of Schools and Colleges of Optometry to develop affiliation agreements and clinical rotations at CHCs for students and residents.

 - Develop presentations for use at national and state meetings on the need for eye and vision care services, and how to start an eye care service at CHCs.

-For questions or more information about the work performed by the HCC, please contact Kelli White in the AOA Washington Office, or the Chair of the Health Center Committee, Lillian Kalaczinski, OD.
+For questions or more information about the work performed by the HCC, please contact Dr. Michael Duenas, Chief Public Health Officer in the AOA Washington Office or the Chair of the Health Center Committee, Lillian Kalaczinski, OD.